helidon-io/helidon/docs/modules/webserver/concurrency-limits.md

 its existing metric tagging behavior: a metric tag `socketName=<name-of-origin>` is used to group metrics that correspond to a non-default WebServer listener or binding origin; for simplicity this metric tag is *omitted* for the default origin.
-All metrics provided by the Concurrency Limit module are in **vendor** scope.

 Existing WebServer dashboards that use the `socketName` tag continue to work.
 New code that uses the common `Limit` API outside WebServer can initialize